Peter Baines (academic): Climate dynamics

 Baines worked on climate dynamics from 2005 till 2014 and published various research articles on topics that included the zonal structure of the Hadley circulation, and the effect of the African monsoon on the rainfall of southwest Western Australia.
 Baines also investigated decadal and multi-decadal variability in the context of climate change, and demonstrated that regional fluctuations in climate occur due to a variety of natural methods, as well as from artificially induced climate change.
 In 2007, with Chris Folland of the UK Meteorological Office, he identified and described a rapid global climate shift in the late 1960s, that is as yet unexplained.

-In 2010, Baines studied how climate changes affect global rainfall, and analyzed a century worth of data about the global sea surface temperature, to determine the fundamental patterns of climate fluctuations on time scales longer than ENSO, and to relate these fluctuations to probable dynamical processes.
+In 2010, Baines studied how climate changes affect global rainfall, and analyzed a century's worth of data about the global sea surface temperature, to determine the fundamental patterns of climate fluctuations on time scales longer than ENSO, and to relate these fluctuations to probable dynamical processes.
 In his article titled 'The effect of global dynamical factors on the inter-annual variability of land-based rainfall' in 2014 with B. Henley, Baines studied the factors having major impact on rainfall in the tropics and the mid-latitudes of Australia.
 His research concluded that seasonal rainfall in Australia is dependent on several dynamic processes but mostly on El Niño-Southern Oscillation and the Indian Ocean Dipole.